Iceberg Interactive - How a serial games publisher conquered its database

 Modern PR is hard, and with so many comms channels out there and new apps popping up all the time, it can be easy to think that just adding one more will boost your workflow – when unfortunately, that's the opposite of what normally happens; instead you end up injecting more clutter into your day-to-day, leaving less and less time to do the human things that matter.

 Prezly tries to do the opposite of this by bringing the various functions of PR under one roof and automating wherever possible: contact management, press release creation, campaign mailer, analytics, newsroom publication and coverage tracking.
 We think it can make your life easier, and we'd love the opportunity to show you how.
-If you're game, why not try a free trial? :)
+If you're game, why not ? :)

 Huge thank you to Chris and Nefeli for taking the time to share their experience, which will help us further develop our product and hopefully give you some food for thought.
 You can follow Iceberg Interactive on Twitter, YouTube and LinkedIn or check out their latest updates on their Prezly newsroom.